 Determining the best routes for drivers through manual means is burdensome if not outright impossible.
 There are millions of route options even if you manage just a few delivery vehicles with a handful of stops each.

-On the other hand, truck route optimization software can find the best routes in just a few seconds, factoring in the many variables involved in route planning to do it more effectively.
+On the other hand, truck router software can find the best routes in just a few seconds, factoring in the many variables involved in route planning to do it more effectively.

 The Importance of Route Optimization

 Route optimization is critical for many reasons.
 Consider that even the best planners don't have the computing power and speed of route optimization software.